conterra/mapapps-featureinfo-highlight/README.md

 Installation Guide
 ------------------
-Add the bundle "dn_featureinfohighlight" to your app.
+In order to use the "dn_featureinfohighlight" bundle, simply add it to your app - no further configuration is required.

 Development Guide
 ------------------